Indianmeal moth: Taxonomy and etymology

-The common name, "Indian-meal moth", for this species was coined by Asa Fitch, an entomologist employed by the state of New York in the 19th century.
+The common name, "Indianmeal moth", for this species was coined by Asa Fitch, an entomologist employed by the state of New York in the 19th century.
 In a report published in 1856, Fitch discussed the species, noting that the larvae had been observed to infest stores of cornmeal, which at the time was referred to as "Indian meal".

 Description

 Adults are 8–10 mm in length with 16–20 mm wingspans.
 The distal two thirds of their forewings are generally reddish brown in color with a copper luster.
 They can also be bronze or dark gray.
 The more proximal parts of the wings are yellow-gray or white-gray, with a dark band at the intersection between the proximal and distal regions.
 The hindwings, in general, are uniformly gray.

-The eggs of the Indian-meal moth are white, ovate, and very small.
+The eggs of the Indianmeal moth are white, ovate, and very small.
 It is difficult to see them with the naked eye.
 Newly hatched larvae are equally difficult to see.
 They are mostly off-white in color, have brown heads, and develop through five to seven larval instars.
 When these larvae mature, they measure about 12–14 mm long.
 Larvae also have three sets of legs near the head and five sets of prolegs protruding from the abdomen.
 The legs help the larvae move over long distances in order to find pupation sites.

 Food resources

-Indian-meal moths feed on plants, grains, and other human food products.
+Indianmeal moths feed on plants, grains, and other human food products.